- 01 Jul 2009

 File-Sharing and Copyright

-Executive Summary — The researchers argue that file-sharing technology has not undermined the incentives of artists and entertainment companies to create, market, and distribute new works.
+Overview — The researchers argue that file-sharing technology has not undermined the incentives of artists and entertainment companies to create, market, and distribute new works.
 The advent of new technology has allowed consumers to copy music, books, video games, and other protected works on an unprecedented scale at minimal cost.
 Such technology has considerably weakened copyright protection, first of music and software and increasingly of movies, video games, and books.
 While policy discussion surrounding file-sharing has largely focused on the legality of the new technology and the question of whether declining sales in music are due to file-sharing, the debate has been overly narrow.
 Copyright protection exists to encourage innovation and the creation of new works—in other words, to promote social welfare.
 This essay analyzes the landscape and identifies areas for more research.
 Key concepts include:

 - Digital technology has lowered the cost of producing movies and music and allowed artists to reach their audience in novel ways.